 "I Will Build My Ekklesia"

-God has poured out the new wine of his Spirit upon Jesus’ ekklesia.
+God has poured His Spirit upon his ekklesia.
 Ekklesia is the New Testament word for “church,” but “church” has come to mean only a religious building.
 Ekklesia is much more than a building.
-Ekklesia is a community of people, gathered and scattered in God’s presence, to proclaim Jesus’ power to the world.
+Ekklesia is a community of people, gathered and scattered together in God’s presence, to proclaim Jesus’ power to the world.

 A beautiful picture of Spirit-infused community is in Acts 2:42.
 It says, “All the believers were together and had everything in common… Every day they met together… broke bread in their homes and ate together with glad and sincere hearts.”
 God created you for community.
 Ekklesia is the community where you can connect with God and others, use your spiritual gifts, and serve the poor and marginalized of the world.

 At the center of an ekklesia is God’s presence.
 God is the main character in the story of Scripture, and this story points us to God’s presence as the place of abundance.
 Psalms 16:11 says, “You make known to me the path of life; you will fill me with joy in your presence…” Too often, our church activities are event-driven or self-centered.
 Through an ekklesia we attend to God’s presence in community.